• Skip to main content

 Whether you’re an expert caller or just practicing the snow goose calling basics, choosing the best snow goose call is the foundation for developing a good calling routine.

-I’ve tried many different snow goose calls, from Sure Shot all the way to Haydels, and none have performed as well out of the box as the shaved reed snow or the Whiteout Express.
+I’ve tried many different snow goose calls, from Sure Shot all the way to Haydels, and none have performed as well out of the box as the Whiteout.
 The high and low barks are rich in tone and sound just like a snow goose.

-The best thing about the shaved reed snow is that it’s affordable.
-For around $50, it’s all you really need to sound like a snow goose and get them just a little bit closer for a shot.
+The Sean Mann Whiteout is all you really need to sound like a snow goose and get them just a little bit closer for a shot.
+There’s also an Express version of the Whiteout that’s a viable option.

 Bottom Line